mushoku-ningen/modded-flash-games/README.md

 <p>&nbsp;</p>

 ## How to play them
-you can go to Downloads directory and download .swf files. swf file is basically exe file but in flashplayer.
-To play them,  you can google like "how to play swf file" for your windows/mac/linux
+you can go into the Downloads directory or Realses(swif files) and download .swf files. swf file is basically exe file  in flashplayer.
+To play them, you can google like "how to play swf file in windows/mac/linux"

 ## Flash decompiler i used
 [JPEXS Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler)